nextcloud/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 .. _label-public-link-share:

-Creating Federation Shares via Public Link Share
+Creating Federation Shares via public Link Share
 ------------------------------------------------

 Check the ``Share Link`` checkbox to expose more sharing options (which are